 It would be difficult to mention Phoenix Park without mentioning Dublin Zoo which is located on the grounds.
 Known as Ireland’s biggest family attraction, the zoo first opened its doors in 1831 and is now home to over 400 animals!
 Children under 3 go free but there are also family tickets available – with generous savings if you book online.
 The Phoenix Park is the perfect way to start your family staycation in Dublin!

 It’s time to make your way back into the city centre and prepare to learn almost everything that’s worth knowing about Dublin’s fair city in the Little Museum of Dublin: the museum dedicated to telling the history of Ireland’s capital.

 Located on St. Stephen’s Green, the Little Museum of Dublin boasts around 5,000 unique artefacts which were all generously donated by the people of Dublin making it one of the most unique museums in the city.
 As well as offering classes for kids to learn about Dublin’s history, the museum also offers an award-winning walking tour that begins in the museum.
 When you’re finished up, take a short walk around St. Stephen’s Green and soak in the atmosphere of this beloved park.

 Lunch in Pi, George’s Street

-We’re sure some stomachs may be rumbling by now so it’s time to make your way to Pi Pizza on George’s Street.
+We’re sure some stomachs may be rumbling by now so it’s time to make your way to Pi Pizza on George’s Street for some delicious lunch during your weekend in Dublin.
 Recently voted the 7th best pizza in Europe, Pi opened to the public in 2018 and has been a steady favourite amongst pizza-loving locals ever since.

 The restaurant offers a good atmosphere and great pizza with options for vegetarians, vegans and meat-eaters alike.
 If you’re not too full after your Pi pizza experience – treat yourself to the chocolate budino: a chocolate pot topped with Achill Island sea salt.